NigelN-67/Python-Capstone-Project/README.md

 This project is a full-stack Python retail and financial service system designed to simulate real-world business operations such as transaction processing, customer management, inventory tracking, and financial record handling.

-The system integrates multiple core computer science and software engineering concepts including data processing, automation, API interaction, object-oriented design, and database management; demonstrating how Python can be used to build scalable solutions for retail and financial environments.
+The system integrates multiple core computer science and software engineering concepts including data processing, automation, object-oriented design, and database management; demonstrating how Python can be used to build scalable solutions for retail and financial environments.

 The goal of this project is to design a practical, efficient, and secure service platform that models how modern retail and financial systems operate.